Highlights of Boat Cover Snaps Repair:

 3. Chalk the tips of the prongs on the male side of the fastener.

-6. Putting a block of wood under your fabric, use your tiny tip flat head screw driver and tap with hammer to punch the holes for your prongs.
+6. Putting a block of wood under your fabric, use your tiny tip flat head screwdriver and tap with a hammer to punch the holes for your prongs.

-8. Insert your male Curtain or LTD fasteners into the hole and crimp the prongs down over your female backing plate on the back side.
+8. Insert your male curtain or LTD fasteners into the hole and crimp the prongs down over your backing plate using a small hammer on the back side.

-These require either a 1/8”, or 9/64” drill bit.
+These require either a 1/8” or 9/64” drill bit

 Always start with an 1/8 inch drill bit to test the thickness of the fiberglass in your boat.

-After you drill any hole in fiberglass you will need to countersink the hole, this just means that you need to clean away the sharp edges of fiberglass from the opening of the hole.
+After you drill any hole in fiberglass, you will need to countersink the hole.
+This just means that you need to clean away the sharp edges of fiberglass from the opening of the hole.

-Just spin the phillips head in the drilled hole while asserting pressure and you will clear away a nice opening as shown in the photo below.
+Just spin the Phillips head in the drilled hole while asserting pressure and you will clear away a nice opening as shown in the photo below.

-Now test screw by hand, your #8 screw stud or your Lift-the-Dot stud into your fiberglass hole, applying firm downward pressure as you twist.
+Now test screw by hand your #8 screw stud or your Lift-the-Dot® stud into your fiberglass hole, applying firm downward pressure as you twist.
 The downward pressure helps limit the possibly of cracking your fiberglass.

 Now switch to your 9/64 inch drill bit and re-drill the hole again.
 You're screw should now go in snugly, but with less resistance.

-If you feel the need you can drill all of your holes with the 1/8 inch drill bit and test, you can always go back and drill again with your 9/64 inch drill bit.
+If you feel the need, you can drill all of your holes with the 1/8 inch drill bit and test, you can always go back and drill again with your 9/64 inch drill bit.

 This will help you get a feel for drilling into the varying thicknesses of your boats fiberglass.